-Our online catalog offers access to all of the library’s book, journal, and media collections.
+Our online catalog offers access to all of the library’s book, journal and media collections.
 USD students, faculty, and staff can access most databases and other electronic resources when off-campus by using their MySanDiego login via our authentication system.

 Copley Library is open 114 hours each week and its resources are organized in accessible, open stacks.
 Library faculty, additional professional and support staff, and student workers make the collections available to the university community.
 Copley also offers access to course materials via traditional print reserves as well as electronic reserves.

-Library faculty provide extensive reference service and spend time working individually with students as they complete assignments and prepare papers, speeches, and research reports of all kinds.
+Library faculty provide extensive reference service and spend time working individually with students as they complete assignments and prepare papers, speeches and research reports of all kinds.
 In addition to traditional reference desk service, the library also offers online reference through our Ask a Librarian service.
-Library patrons can ask questions and receive assistance via email, chat, text message, and a searchable 24/7 knowledge base of frequently asked questions.
+Library patrons can ask questions and receive assistance via email, chat, text message and a searchable 24/7 knowledge base of frequently asked questions.
 Library faculty members also offer assistance by providing course-integrated library instruction sessions and preparing online guides in their subject specialties.
 Additionally, the library offers workshops on topics such as citation styles and database searching to assist users with developing better research skills.

 The libraries at USD are members of the San Diego Library Circuit Consortium, which maintains a database linking four university libraries (UCSD, SDSU, CS San Marcos, USD) and the San Diego County and Public Library systems.
 Through this consortium, USD students and faculty can easily access library materials from other campuses.
 A delivery system enables timely movement of materials from one campus to another.

-Study spaces are available for over 700 students and include group study areas, quiet carrels, and pleasant reading rooms furnished with antiques and contemporary art.
+Study spaces are available for over 700 students and include group study areas, quiet carrels and pleasant reading rooms furnished with antiques and contemporary art.
 Group study rooms can now be easily reserved via our online booking system.

 The library has over 80 computer workstations and 30 laptops for checkout.
 Other available equipment includes photocopy machines, microform reader/printers, and media hardware.

-For more information, go to Copey Library.
+For more information, please visit Copey Library.

 Pardee Legal Research Center

-The Pardee Legal Research Center, located on the east end of campus, provides access to print and digital legal materials, including judicial, statutory, and administrative sources and an assortment of secondary materials on Anglo-American, foreign, and international law.
+The Pardee Legal Research Center, located on the east end of campus, provides access to print and digital legal materials, including judicial, statutory, and administrative sources and an assortment of secondary materials on Anglo-American, foreign and international law.
 Special concentrations include taxation, jurisprudence, human rights, intellectual property, environmental law and Mexican law.
-A full array of electronic resources is accessible through the website: Legal Research Center.
+A full array of electronic resources is accessible through the Legal Research Center website.
 The library is a federal and state government depository.
 The Legal Research Center is a partner in The San Diego Circuit library consortium, which provides access to the research collections of other San Diego libraries.